Shop RNIB Donate now

 Whilst cataract surgery is usually very successful, any surgery to the eye, including cataract surgery, can further reduce the number of healthy corneal endothelial cells in FECD.
 This may result in corneal decompensation (corneal swelling and cloudiness) and it sometimes needs to be followed up by, or combined with, an endothelial keratoplasty procedure.
 Due of this risk, it is important for someone with FECD to have their cornea examined carefully before cataract surgery is performed.

 Sometimes your ophthalmologist may decide that you need to have both cataract surgery and corneal transplant at the same time.
-Two separate surgeries are combined into one procedure and recovery time is greatly reduced.
+Two separate surgeries are combined into one procedure.
 In some cases, it may be safer to let the eye settle from cataract surgery first, then have endothelial keratoplasty afterwards.

 If you are concerned about cataract surgery worsening FECD, it would be important to discuss this with your ophthalmologist.